inatgomez/inatgomez/README.md

 - 🔭 I’m currently working on **AI Story Companion**

-- 🌱 I’m currently reading **Never split the difference by Chris Voss**
+- 🌱 I’m currently reading **Never split the difference by Chris Voss and Token Economy by Shermin Voshmgir **

 - 👯 I’m looking to collaborate on **storytelling, creativity, or blockchain related projects**

-- 👨‍💻 All of my projects are available at [my website](https://natgomez.com)
+- 👨‍💻 All of my projects are available [here](https://natgomez.com/projects)

-- 📝 I write articles on [my blog](https://natgomez.com/blog)
+- 📝 Read my short notes from a curious creator on [my blog](https://natgomez.com/blog)

 - 📄 Read my insights on creativity and the future of creation [on X](https://www.x.com/inatgomez)